Main Content

 For feature data that fits in memory and does not require additional processing like custom transformations, you can specify feature data as a table.
 If you specify feature data as a table, then you must not specify the targets argument.

-To specify feature data as a table, specify a table with numObservations rows and numFeatures+1 columns, where numObservations and numFeatures are the number of observations and channels of the input data.
+To specify feature data as a table, specify a table with numObservations rows and numFeatures+1 columns, where numObservations and numFeatures are the number of observations and features of the input data, respectively.
 The trainnet function uses the first numFeatures columns as the input features and uses the last column as the targets.

 Datastore